GiK/GIKPopoverBackgroundView/README.md

 # GIKPopoverBackgroundView

-GIKPopoverBackgroundView is a UIPopoverBackgroundView subclass, and shows how to customise the background of a UIPopoverController using images found in UIKit's `Shared artwork` folder.
+GIKPopoverBackgroundView is a UIPopoverBackgroundView subclass which shows how to customise the background of a UIPopoverController using images found in UIKit's `Shared artwork` folder.

+iOS 5.x and 6.x are supported.
+Background drop shadows don't appear to work on subclasses of UIPopoverBackgroundView if the deployment target is iOS 5.x.
+In this instance, a drop shadow is added to the background's layer, and will animate in response to keyboard appearance.

 ## Credits